Foreign policy of Vladimir Putin: Military build-up around Ukraine

 In March and April 2021, the Russian Armed Forces began massing thousands of personnel and military equipment near Russia's border with Ukraine and in Crimea, representing the largest mobilization since the Russian annexation of Crimea in 2014.
 The troops were partially withdrawn by June 2021.

 In the essay On the Historical Unity of Russians and Ukrainians published on 12 July 2021 on Kremlin.ru Putin argues that Russians and Ukrainians, along with Belarusians, are one people, belonging to what has historically been known as the triune Russian nation.

 Russia again build-up its army presence around Ukraine in October 2021, this time with more soldiers and with deployments on new fronts; by December over 100,000 Russian troops were massed around Ukraine on three sides, including Belarus from the north and Crimea from the south.
 Despite the Russian military build-ups, Russian officials from November 2021 to 20 February 2022 repeatedly denied that Russia had plans to invade Ukraine.

 In the first weeks of February 2022 Russia was demanding that NATO would not expand further to the east, Ukraine should be precluded from ever joining NATO, and NATO should significantly scale back its presence and activities in Eastern Europe.
 Press secretary Peskov stated that Putin showed his readiness to negotiate in his meetings with Western leaders.

-On 21 February 2022, Russia officially recognized the Donetsk People's Republic and the Luhansk People's Republic.
+On 21 February 2022, Russia officially recognised the Donetsk People's Republic and the Luhansk People's Republic.